 —We need to come at the task of collecting our children with an air of confidence and not let ourselves be put off or distracted from our mission.
 The more defiant and impossible to be around children are, the greater their need to be reclaimed.
 This reminds me that parenting is a selfless work intended for life and also a holy work meant for the salvation of ourselves and our children.

 But a woman will be saved through having children, if she perseveres in faith and love and holiness, with modesty.

 †1 Timothy 2:15

-—Focus on the relationship not the behavior.
-There have been some issues come up in our family that my one time hard stance has needed to soften in order to reach or keep my child’s heart.
-If I would have continued to hold my firm stance, on an issue not sinful mind you, my child’s heart would have been completely closed off to any other instruction or wisdom I had.
+—Focus on the relationship, not the behavior.
+There have been some issues that have come up in our family that my one-time hard stance has needed to soften in order to reach or keep my child’s heart.
+If I would have continued to hold my firm stance, on an issue, not sinful mind you, my child’s heart would have been completely closed off to any other instruction or wisdom I had.
 My child’s heart would have been completely closed off from me.

 —Children do not experience our intentions.
 They experience what we manifest in tone and behavior.
 This goes back to the point above about wanting our children to feel accepted in our presence.
 I may be concerned about a child getting sick from dirty hands but if that’s the first thing I say to them in a disapproving manner, they think I disapprove of them.
 If my daughter walks into a room and the first words out of my frowning mouth are, “Your skirt is too short,” she doesn’t know I think she’s beautiful and her clothing should reflect that.
 She thinks I don’t approve of her.
 This will cause a separation between us and she will look for approval somewhere else.